huynhmichelle/Documentation/docs/unittest.md

 ---

-*Unit testing* is a testing method where small units of source code (i.e. classes, methods) are verified for its expected behavior.
+*Unit testing* is a testing method where small units of source code (i.e. classes, methods) are verified for their expected behavior.
 Once a unit test is implemented for a specific test case, the same test can be reused over and over again.
 As a result, unit testing is essential for efficient software development.

 For Java, JUnit is the golden standard testing framework.
 As such, we will use JUnit \(v4.13\) to implement our unit tests.